-January 17, 1970: The Doors start a two-night stand at the Felt Forum that was to be a tour in support of the forthcoming release “Morrison Hotel”.
-It was also the start of the final year of The Doors as a live touring band with Jim Morrison.
+On January 17, 1970, The Doors began a two-night stand at the Felt Forum that was to be a tour in support of the forthcoming release “Morrison Hotel.”
+This also kicked off The Doors’ final year as a touring band with Jim Morrison.

 An even more awkward meeting was when Pam Courson, who came to New York with Morrison, encountered Patricia Kennealy.
 Kennealy had met Morrison the previous year when The Doors were playing Madison Square Garden proper, and she and Morrison had started a relationship.
 Kennealy describes the meeting with Courson as “one of the stranger moments of my life.”
-Morrison and Courson went out to dinner with Kennealy and an ex-boyfriend of hers.
-In the course of the dinner Kennealy surmises that Courson didn’t know anything about the Kennealy-Morrison relationship.
+Morrison and Courson went out to dinner with Kennealy and an ex-boyfriend.
+Kennealy surmises that Courson didn’t know anything about the Kennealy-Morrison relationship.

 Notes on sources: “Break on Through” by James Riordan and Jerry Prochnicky.